 Related provisions for CREDS 8.2.6A

 9Failure to submit a report in accordance with the rules in, or referred to in,12 this chapter or the provisions of relevant legislation12 may also lead to the imposition of a financial penalty and other disciplinary sanctions.
 A firm may be subject to reporting requirements under relevant legislation other than the Act, not referred to in this chapter.
-An example of this is reporting to the FCA28 by building societies under those parts of the Building Societies Act 1986 which
+An example of this is reporting to the appropriate regulator40 by building societies under those parts of the Building Societies

 (1) Principle 4 requires firms to maintain adequate financial resources.
-The Interim Prudential sourcebooks, BIPRU,37GENPRU and IFPRU37 set out the FCA's65 detailed capital adequacy requirements.
-By submitting regular data, firms enable the FCA65 to monitor their compliance with Principle 4 and their prudential requirements.8237828282828237(2) The data items submitted help the FCA65 analyse firms' financial and other conditions and performance and to understand their business.
+The Interim Prudential sourcebooks, BIPRU,37GENPRU and IFPRU37 set out the appropriate regulator's82 detailed capital adequacy requirements.
+By submitting regular data, firms enable the appropriate regulator82 to monitor their compliance with Principle 4 and their prudential requirements.823782828237(2) The data items submitted help the appropriate regulator82 analyse firms' financial and other conditions

 2The applicable data items referred to in SUP 16.12.4 R are set out according to type of firm in the table below:45Description ofData itemFirms' prudential category and applicable data item (note 1)IFPRUBIPRU firmExempt CAD firmssubject toIPRU(INV)Chapter 13Firms(other thanexempt CAD firms) subject toIPRU(INV)Chapter 13Firmsthat are also in one or more ofRAGs1 to 6 and not subject toIPRU(INV)Chapter 13Solvency statementNo standard format (note 11)Balance SheetFSA001/FINREP (Notes